KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 ## How to create a custom keyboard layout provider

-You can create a custom keyboard layout provider by either inheriting and customizing the ``StandardKeyboardLayoutProvider`` base class (which gives you a lot of functionality for free) or by implementing the ``KeyboardLayoutProvider`` protocol from scratch.
+You can create a custom keyboard layout provider by either inheriting and customizing the ``StandardKeyboardLayoutProvider`` base class, which gives you a lot of functionality for free, or by implementing ``KeyboardLayoutProvider`` from scratch.

 For instance, here's a custom provider that extends ``StandardKeyboardLayoutProvider`` and injects a tab key to the top-leading part of the keyboard: